• Skip to primary navigation

 Instructions

-• In a small saucepan, heat the cream over a gentle heat until almost boiling.
+• Melt the white chocolate in a heatproof bowl over a pan of gently simmering water.
+In a small saucepan, heat the cream over a gentle heat until almost boiling.
 Remove from heat.

-2 ½ teaspoons nutmeg, 1 pinch vanilla powder, 1 pinch salt
+2 ½ teaspoons nutmeg, 1 teaspoon vanilla extract, 1 pinch fine sea salt

-• Leave to cool and then place in the fridge to set for at least an hour, or overnight.
+• Leave to cool and then place in the fridge to set for at least 2 hours, or overnight.

-• Remove the truffle mixture from the fridge 30 minutes before you are ready to roll your truffles, Take teaspoonfuls of the mixture and roll it between your hands to form a ball.
+• Take heaped teaspoonfuls of the mixture and roll it between your hands to form a ball.
 It's easiest to roll the truffles if you wipe your hands clean after every few.
-Place onto a lined baking sheet and return to the fridge to harden again.
+Place onto a lined baking sheet and return to the fridge to firm up again.

 • Using a fork, dip each truffle into the chocolate until fully coated.
-Make sure the chocolate isn't too warm at this point as you don't want to melt the truffles!
-You might have to warm the chocolate up again if it starts to get too viscous.
-Once coated, place each truffle onto a baking sheet lined with parchment paper and allow to set.
-You can place them in the fridge to set if you like.
+Once coated, place each truffle onto a baking sheet lined with parchment paper and allow to set, decorate with sprinkles before they set if you want them to stick.
+You can place them in the fridge to finish setting if you like.

 sprinkles to decorate